huilixiang/gitbook/MLP/feature-engineering.md

 - Better features means simpler models.  simple model or parameters less than optimal
 - Better features means better results.
 ### What is Feature Engineering
+Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data